 - Last Name - Your last name.

 - Nickname - The displayed nickname under your posts.

 - Display name publicly as - Choose what should be displayed as your name when you post your articles.

 - Email - The email at which you would like the WordPress platform to send notifications.
 Note that this email will also be used for password reset and many more features, so it is essential for you to specify a valid email address.

 - Website - Every user can add his website to his profile.
-As this is a field available to everyone, even an account with admin role will have this option.
+As this field is available to everyone, even an account with an admin role will have this option.

 How to Change the Bio and Account Management

-Note that you can add more fields like social media links or extra personalization information like job position, meta description etc via plugins such as Yoast.
+Be aware that plugins like Yoast allow you to add additional fields like social media links or additional personalized data like job position, meta description, etc.